Status of Bills (5/17/25)

 SB 619 (Sparks): Allows health care providers to refuse participation in specific health care services due to personal moral or religious beliefs, excluding emergency care and life-sustaining treatment.
 The bill prohibits discrimination against providers exercising this right and requires health care facilities to establish protocols ensuring patient access to declined services.

-STATUS: Passed House Committee
+STATUS: Passed House and Senate

 AFFORDABILITY/ACCESS: